makise47/google-homepage/README.md

-This is my first Odin Project assignment.
+I will be attempting to recreate the Google homepage.
--- Makise / Surya Panicker.
+- Makise / Surya Panicker.